gdm-1718-lottverw/1718-lottverw-bap/README.md

 > Owner: Lotte Verwerft
 > Project name: Bachelor proef 2017 - 2018.
 > Description: This project was made by Lotte Verwerft.
 Student at Artevelde College Ghent.
-With this project  the student will prouve if he of she is worthy of her diploma.
+With this project the student will prouve that she is worthy of her diploma.

 ## Project Title